Proven-Paradox/shaper-system/Handbook.md

 ##### Defense Bonus
 Some Abilities or effects sometimes use a value called "Defense Bonus."
 This can be Physical or Mental.
 This is just your total defense of the corresponding type without the base 10 everyone starts with.
 This value is mostly of concern to characters attempting to get some offensive value from their defensive stats.
 If the value in question is Physical Defense it will be listed as Physical Defense Bonus, while Mental Defense is listed as Mental Defense Bonus.

-> So for XU and Marona, their Physical Defense Bonus is 3 and their Mental Defense Bonus is -1.
+> So for XU-808 and Marona, their Physical Defense Bonus is 3 and their Mental Defense Bonus is -1.

 #### Initiative
 At the beginning of a dangerous encounter (usually but not always combat) you make an Initiative roll.
 This determines the order in which characters act.
 You add your Finesse and Soul to Initiative rolls.

 How one uses these attributes will be described in [Chapter 10](#chapter-10-combat).

-> Marona and XU have Finesse 0 and Soul -1, so their Initiative is -1.
+> Marona and XU-808 have Finesse 0 and Soul -1, so their Initiative is -1.

 ## Step 3: Abilities
 The next step is to choose Abilities.
 [Chapter 4](#chapter-4-abilities) goes into greater detail on what an Ability actually entails.
 In short, an Ability represents a maneuver that characters can utilize in combat.
 These will define your role when you’re fighting.
 When a character is created, they know 3 Abilities (two + one gained from being Level 1) for free as well as all Tier 0 Abilities.